Pr0methean/BetterRandom/README.md

 ```
 # Supported environments

 BetterRandom requires many Java 8 features, but should work on any JVM that has them.
-Continuous
+Compilation
+with Maven must currently be done on a Java 8 compiler because of a Proguard bug.

-integration takes place in the following environments:
+Continuous integration takes place in the following environments:

 * Linux (on Travis): OpenJDK 8, Oracle JDK 8/9
 * OS X (on Travis): JDK 8 (unclear whether Oracle or OpenJDK)